BoschSmartHome/bosch-shc-api-docs/postman/README.md

 To get started with the Postman Collection you need the following things:

 - Download the Postman Collection
-- The IP of your Smart Home Controller (SHC) .
+- The IP address of your Smart Home Controller (SHC)
-- A 2048 bit self signed certificate.
+- A 2048 bit self signed certificate
-- The key to the certificate.
+- The key to the certificate

 ## Import certificate into Postman
-1. Open the **Settings** of Postman:
+1. Start by importing the downloaded Postman Collection via the **Import** button.

+2. In the next step you need to add a certificate and a key to Postman.
+Therefore, open the **Settings** of Postman:

 ![Postman Settings](images/postman_settings.png "Postman Settings")